 mudpuppy

-module offers helpful decorators built on top of mudpuppy_core
+The mudpuppy module offers helpful decorators built on top of mudpuppy_core.

 These decorators can be used to set up handlers for events, GMCP messages, and to create triggers, aliases and timers automatically at session creation time.